GurpreetSran/react-express-weather-report/README.md

 # How to run locally
-React express based application for generating weather reports.
+React(client) express(server/node) based application for generating weather reports (open weather API).

-This application is based on create react app.
+Application is based on create react app.
 Express server has been added to massage the data and hide API keys.
-This should help to keep Front End application clean.
+This should help to keep Front End application clean and separate areas of concerns.
+Hence making it modular which should help with maintainability and scalability.

-Latest react hooks has been used instead tradition classes.
+React hooks has been used instead tradition classes.

 Dev mode commands to get you started
 ```sh